frederic-perez/AmE-dictionary/data/idioms.md

 __be sitting pretty__ To be in an ideal living situation (typically because one is financially comfortable), or in an advantageous position. _With all the money you inherited from Aunt Myrtle, you’ll be sitting pretty for the rest of your life._
 __be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ To remain a contender for success despite setbacks or difficulties.
-__be two/three etc years someone’s junior__ To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._
+__be two/three etc years someone’s junior__ :three: To be younger than someone else by a particular amount. _Diane is 12 years her husband’s junior._ _His remarriage at the age of 46 to a girl some thirty years his junior took place in February 1386._
 __be two/three etc years someone’s senior__ To be two/three etc years older than someone. _Her husband is fifteen years her senior._
 __be warned__ _Be warned, Commander, I didn’t make this coffee._
 __be well versed in (something)__ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._